China Premier says Qualcomm's 'opportunities greater than challenges'

 In recent months, Qualcomm has sought to deepen its presence in China by transferring technology to domestic firms and investing in next-generation chipsets.

-In July, the San Diego-based company said it was partnering with Semiconductor Manufacturing International Corp, one of China's biggest chipset makers, to manufacture Qualcomm's Snapdragon processors.
+In July, the San Diego-based company said it was partnering with Semiconductor Manufacturing International Corp (0981.HK), one of China's biggest chipset makers, to manufacture Qualcomm's Snapdragon processors.

 (Reporting by Paul Carsten and Matthew Miller; Writing by Gerry Shih; Editing by Miral Fahmy)